environet/environet/README.md

 * _username_ (required): FTP authentication username
 * _password_ (required): FTP authentication password
 * _path_ (required): The path of the directory which contains the data files, relative to the root of the FTP connection.
 * _filenamePattern_ (required): Pattern of the filenames which should be processed by the transport.
 Asterisk (```*```) characters can be used for variable parts of the filename
 * _newestFileOnly_ (required): If 1, only the newest file (by date) will be transported
 * _conversionsFilename_ (required): If the layer has a conversion specification file, this is the file name of the CONVERSIONS json file, relative to the path of the configuration folder.
+* _lastNDaysOnly_ (optional): Use only files with modification time newer than or equal N days from current day.

+##### SftpTransport

+Takes the data from a remote SFTP server

+* _host_ (required): Host of the SFTP server
+* _port_ (optional): Port of the SFTP server, if non-standard
+* _username_ (required): SFTP authentication username
+* _authMode_ (required): Authentication mode.
+Possible values: “password”, “keypair”
+* _password_: SFTP authentication password, if authMode is "password"
+* _privateKeyPath_: Path to private key, if authMode is "keypair"
+* _publicKeyPath_: Path to public key, if authMode is "keypair"
+* _path_ (required): The path of the directory which contains the data files, relative to the root of the SFTP connection.
+* _filenamePattern_ (required): Pattern of the filenames which should be processed by the transport.
+Asterisk (```*```) characters can be used for variable parts of the filename
+* _newestFileOnly_ (required): If 1, only the newest file (by date) will be transported
+* _conversionsFilename_ (required): If the layer has a conversion specification file, this is the file name of the CONVERSIONS json file, relative to the path of the configuration folder.